aaronc/freactive/DOM.md

 ## Cursors

-`cursor`s in freactive behave and look exactly like `atom`'s.
+`cursor`'s in freactive behave and look exactly like `atom`'s.
 You can use Clojurescript's built-in `swap!` and `reset!` functions on them and state will be propogated back to their parents.
 By default, change notifications from the parent propagate to the cursor when and only when they affect the state of the cursor.

 cursors can be created by passing in a path that would be passed to `get-in` or `assoc-in` to the `cursor` function: